Giant Rats 16: Don’t You See?

 These are the smaller size from my B is for Baker Street series, the art itself is 5″x3″ on the 7″x5″ paper, whereas the original four character drawings are 7″x5″ including the text, on a larger 8.5″x5.5″ sheet of paper.
 These are much easier to frame, and easier to finish as well with significantly fewer square inches of white space to be crosshatched in masochistic detail.

 So, what do you think?
-Would you want a little Sherlock book, perhaps The Adventure of the Speckled Blonde?
+Would you want a little Sherlock book, perhaps The Giant Rats of Sumatra?